6. Multiplicative Functionals#

 6.5.
 Stochastic stability#

-Recall that our characterization of a change of probability measure implied by the solution to a Perron-Frobenius problem only determines transition probabilities.
-Since the process is Markov, we may be able to find solutions for the initial distribution of \(X_0\) under which the process is stationary.
-When the eigenfunction problem has multiple solutions, it happens that there is a unique solution for which the process \(X\) is stochastically stable under the implied change of measure, namely, the solution associated with the minimum eigenvalue.
-See [Hansen and Scheinkman, 2009] and [Hansen, 2012] for a formal treatment of the this problem in a continuous-time Markov setting.
+Our characterization of a change of probability measure as the solution of a Perron-Frobenius problem determines only transition probabilities.
+Since the process is Markov, it is reasonable to seek an initial distribution of \(X_0\) under which the process is stationary.
+When the eigenfunction problem has multiple solutions, it turns out that there is a unique solution for which the process \(X\) is stochastically stable under the implied change of measure, in particular, the solution associated with the minimum eigenvalue.
+See [Hansen and Scheinkman, 2009] and [Hansen, 2012] for a formal analysis of this problem in a continuous-time Markov setting.

 A process \(X\) is stochastically stable under a probability measure \({\widetilde {Pr}}\) if it is stationary and \(\lim_{j \rightarrow \infty} {\widetilde E} \left[h(X_j) \mid X_0 = x \right] = {\widetilde E} \left[ h(X_0) \right]\) for any Borel measurable \(h\) satisfying \({\widetilde E} \vert h(X_t) \vert < \infty\).

-Stochastic stability under the change of measure opens the door to some revealing long-term approximation.
+Stochastic stability under the change of measure provides way to think about some interesting long-term approximations.
 Suppose that

 Then